WordPress Image Alt Text

 We’ve already briefly mentioned the Yoast SEO plugin in the previous section.
 It provides you with suggestions and functionality you can use to make sure your website’s SEO is top-notch.
 One metric is to remind you to include alt text for your images.

-In other words, when Yoast detects missing alt text for your image files, it’ll remind you to add them.
+In other words, when Yoast detects missing alt text for multiple images, it’ll remind you to add them.
 You’ll still be able to publish your post or page, but you’ll lose out on all the benefits we’ve discussed so far on alt tags.

 Here, you can add or edit your image’s alt text in a similar fashion to the Media Library.
 This would need to be carried out for every image you upload.
 It’ll soon become second nature, and you’ll never forget to add alt text again.